makiwumi/Weather-Dashboard/README.md

 # Weather-Dashboard
-A dashboard that displays the weather from a API
+A dashboard that displays the weather from an API.

 ## API used
     Open weather API